techiediaries/techiediaries/_posts/2020/angular-10/2019-03-06-angular-formdata.md

 ---
 layout: post
-title: "How to Post FormData (multipart/form-data) with Angular 9/8, TypeScript and HttpClient"
+title: "How to Post/Upload FormData (multipart/form-data) with Angular 10, TypeScript and HttpClient"
 image: "images/content/angular-by-example-httpclient-get.png"
-excerpt: "In this quick tutorial, you'll learn how to work with FormData in Angular 9/8 and how to post it to a web server via a POST request and HttpClient"
+excerpt: "In this quick tutorial, you'll learn how to work with FormData in Angular 10/9 and how to post it to a web server via a POST request and HttpClient"
-date: 2020-1-3
+date: 2020-07-10
 tags : [angular, formdata, angular-9, angular-how-tos, angular-9-httpclient-examples, angular-9-formdata-examples]
 ---

 ![Angular FormData](https://www.techiediaries.com/images/angular-formdata.png)

-In this quick how-to tutorial, you'll learn how to work with [`FormData` in Angular 9 and TypeScript](https://www.techiediaries.com/angular/upload-images-typescript-node-ionic-imports-decorators-async-await-formdata/) and how to post it to a web server via a POST request and `HttpClient`.
+In this quick how-to tutorial, you'll learn how to work with [`FormData` in Angular 10 and TypeScript](https://www.techiediaries.com/angular/upload-images-typescript-node-ionic-imports-decorators-async-await-formdata/) and how to post it to a web server via a POST request and `HttpClient`.

-One of the most important aspects of web development is forms as they allow you to collect data from users and send it to servers.
+One of the most important aspects of web development is forms as they allow you to collect data from users and upload it to servers.

 If you are new to these how-tos, check out how to [install and set up a project and the prerequisites](https://www.techiediaries.com/angular-cli-tutorial/).